 While they make their way down a tunnel underground, Mrs. Peel is being questioned by Sturm, who applies more pressure, saying he’ll just have to squeeze the information out of her.8

 Gloating over her, Dr. Sturm reveals that he and Smythe have perfected the manufacture of torrential, driving rain to order.
-He had started small, just wanting to water his garden but they realised the military implications and plan to sell to the highest bidder, the biggest military weapon of all time, able to wash away entire armies — a great flood to order.
+He had started small, just wanting to water his garden but they realised the military implications and plan to sell to the highest bidder.

 Down in the tunnel, Steed and Jonah find Sir Arnold Kelly’s body at the base of a ladder and then hear Sturm outlining his plans through a vent — they start following the sound.
 Joyce meanwhile calls Sturm away from his interrogations.